ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S3-kubernetes-03-networking-service-discovery/README.md

 web-flask-deploy-5b59bc685f-r2tb9   1/1     Running   0          78s   10.244.1.3   kube-worker   <none>           <none>
 ```

-In the output above, for each Pod the IPs are internal and specific to each instance.
+In the output above, for each Pod, the IPs are internal and specific to each instance.
 If we were to redeploy the application, then each time a new IP will be allocated.

-We now check we can ping a Pod inside the cluster.
+We now check that we can ping a Pod inside the cluster.

 - Create a `forcurl.yaml` file to create a Pod that pings a Pod inside the cluster.